divyanshimanral/EstatesZen/README.md

 # EstatesZen
-Find Your Dream Destination with EstatesZen
+Find Your Dream Real Estate properties with EstatesZen

 ## Technology Stack
 The project utilizes the following technologies: